 ignoreErrors option error is an array of HTTP

-response status codes; default value is empty array.
-If the
+response status codes; the default value is an empty array.

-ignoreErrors is set to non-empty array – e.g.:
+ignoreErrors is set to a non-empty array – for instance:

 ignoreErrors contains 5XX status codes, the Retry rules are still applied.